Restricted developments in partizan misere game theory: Invertibility

 \section{Invertibility}

-We have seen that no non-zero game has an additive inverse in general mis\`ere play.
-However, in a restricted universe $\mathcal{U}$, a game $G$ may satisfy $G+\overline{G}\equiv 0$ (mod $\mathcal{U}$), or perhaps even $G+H \equiv 0$ (mod $\mathcal{U}$) for $H\not \equiv \overline{G}$ (mod $\mathcal{U}$); the latter situation is discussed in Section 4.1.
-In either of these cases, the game $G$ is said to be {\em invertible}.
+As stated in the introduction, no non-zero game has an additive inverse in general mis\`ere play.
+However, in a restricted universe $\mathcal{U}$, a game $G$ may satisfy $G+\overline{G}\equiv 0$ (mod $\mathcal{U}$) --- or perhaps even $G+H \equiv 0$ (mod $\mathcal{U}$) for $H\not \equiv \overline{G}$ (mod $\mathcal{U}$), as discussed in Section 4.1 --- and then the game $G$ is said to be {\em invertible} modulo $\mathcal{U}$.
 The first result of this kind was Meghan Allen's demonstration that $*+*\equiv 0$ in any universe of dicot games \cite{Allen2011}.
 Allen's result is generalized in \cite{MckayMN} with the following sufficient condition for invertibility in the universe of dicots.

 \begin{thm} {\em \cite{MckayMN}} If $G+\overline{G} \in \mathcal{N}^-$ and $H+\overline{H} \in \mathcal{N}^-$ for all followers $H$ of $G$, then $G+\overline{G}\equiv 0 (\textrm{mod } \mathcal{D})$. \end{thm}